 Why does He whisper words of wisdom?

 Whisper.
-Zeus bellows, or is silent.
+Zeus usually either bellows or is silent.
 But not to Themis…

 No mention of Zeus’ chief consort Hera; his multiple mistresses, his Olympian and semi-mortal children…nothing.